rutgerblom/ubuntu-autoinstall/README.md

 # ubuntu-autoinstall

-An Ansible Playbook that performs an unattended Ubuntu Server 20.04 VM installation on VMware vSphere.
+An Ansible Playbook that performs unattended Ubuntu Server 20.04 VM installations on VMware vSphere.

 ## Prerequisites